jamiephan/HeroesOfTheStorm_TryMode2.0/docs/modding.md

 Modifications of Galaxy files in (`./(10)trymemode.stormmap/base.stormdata/Modules/`), same as where the custom command library located at.

-I have also published the `Modules_Editor.SC2Mod` in `(10)trymemode.stormmap/base.stormdata/Modules/` that you can open it in SC2 Editor, However due to some issues between SC2 Editor and Heroes (some functions and variables does not exist is both sides or even have incompatible function signature)
+The `Modules_Editor.SC2Mod` is also available in `(10)trymemode.stormmap/base.stormdata/Modules/` and can be opened in SC2 Editor.
+However, due to compatibility issues between SC2 Editor and Heroes (some functions and variables do not exist in both environments, or have incompatible signatures)

-**IMPORTANT: For the following instructions, DO NOT do it to `LibModuleLoader.galaxy` and `Module Loader` in SC2Editor or the whole modding will fail.**
+**IMPORTANT: Do not apply the following instructions to `LibModuleLoader.galaxy` or `Module Loader` in SC2 Editor, as doing so will break the entire modding setup.**

 ### Modifying Current Library Files: